Pure $\Sigma_2$-Elementarity beyond the Core: The Structure

+As mentioned before, the following main theorem describes the structure $\Rtwo$ completely in terms of $\le_i$-predecessorship, $i=1,2$.
+As compared to Theorem 7.9 of \cite{CWc}, which only describes the initial segment $\ups_1$ of the structure $\Rtwo$ in this way, new cases arise in relation to the ordinals in $\Image(\ups)$.

-The proof of our main theorem below, of which Theorem \ref{maxchaintheo} from the introduction is an immediate consequence, is a modifying and generalizing rewrite of the proof of Theorem 7.9 of \cite{CWc} with several corrections and notational adjustments.
-We keep the proof structure and case numbering comparable to structure and numbering chosen in the proof of Theorem 7.9 of \cite{CWc}, however, with a more explicit numbering of subcases.
-The Special Case in Subcase 1.2, as well as Subcases 1.1.3 and 1.2.3, is completely new, due to the extended claim, while other parts of the proof smoothly generalize.
-Two noteworthy corrections of the proof of Theorem 7.9 of \cite{CWc} in Subcase 1.2 are indicated in this proof.
-As a preparation for the correction made in Case 1.2.2.2.2 we also refined the treatment in Case 1.1.2.2.
+The proof of Theorem \ref{maintheo}, of which Theorem \ref{maxchaintheo} from the introduction is an immediate consequence, is a modifying and generalizing rewrite of the proof of Theorem 7.9 of \cite{CWc} with several corrections and notational adjustments.
+We keep the proof structure and case numbering comparable to structure and numbering chosen in the proof of Theorem 7.9 of \cite{CWc}, however, with a more explicit numbering of subcases and some preference to deal with cases involving translational isomorphism before cases that in general require base transformation as introduced in Subsection \ref{arithmeticsubsec}.
+The Special Case in Subcase 1.2, as well as Subcases 1.1.3 and 1.2.3, are new, due to the extended claim, while other parts of the proof smoothly generalize.
+A correction of a part of the proof of Theorem 7.9 of \cite{CWc} is indicated.
+For further details see the \emph{proof map} at the beginning of the proof of Theorem \ref{maintheo}.

+Recall the definition of tracking chain and $[\cdot]$-notation, Definition \ref{trackingchaindefi}, maximal extension $\me$, Definition \ref{tcextensiondefi}, the assignment of tracking chains to ordinals $\tc$ in Definition \ref{tcassignmentdefi}, and of evaluation of (initial segments of) tracking chains, $\ordcp{i,j}(\alvec)$, as well as the evaluation at indices $\alcp{i,j}$ of $\alvec$ and at indices $\taucp{i,j}$ of the associated chain $\tauvec$, $\alticp{i,j}$ and $\tauticp{i,j}$, respectively, see Definition \ref{trchevaldefi}.
+Recall the notation for \emph{units} $\tauistar$ introduced in Definition \ref{unitsdefi}.